lester-burciaga/cybersecurity-portfolio/README.md

 # About Me

-I am a Software Engineer and a growing Cybersecurity Analyst with over 8 years of experience working in various companies in the IT field.
+I am a Software Engineer and a certified Cybersecurity Analyst with over 8 years of experience working in various companies in the IT field.
 I possess strong collaboration and time management skills, enabling me to work effectively in teams to address security challenges.
 I prioritize